-Last week we celebrated our fourth wedding anniversary.
-I can’t believe how quickly the last four years have gone by and I genuinely wish I could do it all again.
+I originally wrote this post in celebration of our fourth wedding anniversary, and I look back on it each year.
+I genuinely wish I could do it all again.
 It was the most amazing day with all of our friends and family, and I loved every second of it.
 So, to celebrate, I thought for my post today I would take a look back at that very day.
 I’ve talked about my wedding briefly before in my Wedding Series, but today I wanted to talk about it in a bit more detail and to share with you some of my favourite aspects of the day.

 All photos in this post are by Novel Focus Photography.